Guy Finley: The Search, The Seeker, The Sacred – YouTube

 There is nothing wrong with having a nice physique, good health, and enough money to be physically secure.
 But in and of themselves, those things are inadequate to the consistent sense of not being complete.

-⇒Related Article: Secrets Of Being Unstoppable
+⇒Related Article: The Secret of Being Unstoppable

 Guy Finley Interview